LaVell Edwards

 Reuben LaVell Edwards (October 11, 1930 – December 29, 2016) was an American college football head coach for Brigham Young University (BYU).
 With 257 career victories, he ranks as one of the most successful college football coaches of all time.
-Among his many notable accomplishments, Edwards guided BYU to a national championship in 1984 and coached Heisman Trophy winner Ty Detmer in 1990.
+Among his notable accomplishments, Edwards guided BYU to a national championship in 1984 and coached Heisman Trophy winner Ty Detmer in 1990.
+Edwards was inducted into the College Football Hall of Fame in 2004.

 Edwards played football for Utah State University and earned a master's degree at the University of Utah prior to coaching at BYU, where he also earned his doctorate.

 Coaching career

 Edwards was BYU's head football coach from 1972 to 2000.
 He had previously served as an assistant coach from 1962 to 1971.
 His offensive scheme was passing-dominated.
 He started coaching in an era when college football offenses were dominated by strong running attacks.
 His quarterbacks threw over 11,000 passes for more than 100,000 yards and 635 touchdowns.
 He got the idea to switch to a pass oriented team by looking at BYU's history.
 The BYU football program had struggled before Edwards with the notable exception of one conference championship that resulted from the aerial attack of Virgil Carter.
 This past success encouraged Edwards to open up the BYU offense.

 Edwards coached prominent quarterbacks such as Steve Young, Jim McMahon, Ty Detmer, Marc Wilson, Robbie Bosco, Gary Scheide, Gifford Nielsen and Steve Sarkisian.